robzhang2017/cardano-sl/docs/configuration.md

 * `genesis.spec.initializer.testnetInitializer.richmen` is basically
   the number of core nodes.
 Should be the same as the number of core nodes deployed.

-### `testnet` configurations

-There are two configurations for testnets.
-They are ready to be used, except `bootStakeholders` and `vssCerts`.
-Testnet genesis preparation is described above.
-Bootstrap stakeholders and vss certificates in `lib/configuration.yaml` are derived from secret keys from `secrets/testnet/`.
-Since they are publicly avaiable, they shouldn't be used for real testnet.
-Note that `vssCerts` differ even though secret keys are same.
-That's because certificates validity depends on protocol magic.

 ### Other configurations